On Brea Hill with my mother in the 1960's

 I don’t just lead walks; I curate experiences.
 Drawing on my background as an original photographer for the British Library’s Geograph Project, I help visitors see the "hidden" Cornwall.
 From the mining shafts of Pentireglaze to the poetic haunts of Thomas Hardy and John Betjeman, my walks are designed to be both "entertaining and enlightening."

 As a beach artist, the sand is my canvas and the tide is my clock.
-I specialise in large-scale geometric patterns and mandalas—featured in the award-winning documentary “We Are All Artists” by Simon Ratigan.
-My workshops are designed to help people "find their own line" and experience the meditative power of creating something beautiful that is shortly destined to be washed away.
+I specialise in large-scale geometric patterns and mandalas—featured in the wonderful documentary “We Are All Artists” by Simon Ratigan.
+My workshops are designed to help people "find their own line" and experience the meditative power of creating something interesting that will only be there a few hours until the tide comes in.

-I am proud to manage two of the region's most active digital communities: @PolzeathWalks and @BeachArtists.
-With a monthly reach that often exceeds 150,000 viewers, I use these platforms to champion local conservation, celebrate our history, and keep the "Polzeath Pilgrims" connected to the coast year-round.
+I manage two of the region's most active digital communities: @PolzeathWalks and @BeachArtists.
+With a monthly reach that often exceeds 150,000 viewers, I use these platforms to champion local conservation, celebrate our history, and keep those who only holiday here once or twice a year connected to their happy place!

 When you book a session or a tour, you aren't just hiring a guide.
 Every booking helps fund my community festivals, the preservation of our local stories, and my advocacy for the protection of this unique coastline.